The future of work is best-of-breed

 Best-of-breed supports secure, remote work

-Thorpe emphasised that best-of-breed tools are meant to address the exact kinds of security concerns that come with remote work.
-‘We’re seeing the erosion of the corporate network as a secure perimeter,’ he said.
-‘Then the pandemic created a sudden shift to remote work, which just accelerated people’s plans to migrate their services into the cloud.
-Unlike the legacy technologies that have been driving IT for the past 20 years or so, best-of-breed apps were designed to be deployed very quickly and scale very easily.’
+Thorpe emphasized that best-of-breed tools are meant to address the exact kinds of security concerns that come with remote work.
+“We’re seeing the erosion of the corporate network as a secure perimeter,” he said.
+“Then the pandemic created a sudden shift to remote work, which just accelerated people’s plans to migrate their services into the cloud.
+Unlike the legacy technologies that have been driving IT for the past 20 years or so, best-of-breed apps were designed to be deployed very quickly and scale very easily.”

 Thorpe broke it down a step further and explained how Okta’s technology keeps its customers’ data secure, no matter where workers are.
-‘Okta uses Security Assertion Markup Language (SAML), OpenID Connect and other standards to securely provide consistent access and a single sign-on to different applications from a centralised location,’ he said.
-‘These standards make Zoom, Box and other best-of-breed applications very easy to deploy from a security perspective.’
+“Okta uses Security Assertion Markup Language—SAML—OpenID Connect and other standards to securely provide consistent access and a single sign-on to different applications from a centralized location,” he said.
+“These standards make Zoom, Box and other best-of-breed applications very easy to deploy from a security perspective.”

 Best-of-breed was built for the cloud

-‘But the product is only the tip of the iceberg,’ he said.
-‘There’s a lot of layers underneath the water, such as administration, governance, integrations, accessibility of the API, and the specialised training users need to take.
+“But the product is only the tip of the iceberg,” he said.
+“There’s a lot of layers underneath the water, such as administration, governance, integrations, accessibility of the API, and the specialized training users need to take.
 So often, the solutions they offer are hacks that might impact the user experience.

 Best-of-breed powers productivity